![]() |

 Somebody close to the taper or the taper himself says "Whatever that means."

-Day_Of_The_Lords segues into Insight
+Day__Of___The___Lords_ segues into Insight

 A siren blares at the start of Disorder.
 It's an actual siren rather than a synth.
 You can hear it throughout the track.

-The_Only_Mistake begins with a bass chord, and is a near-segues into I_Remember_Nothing.
+The__Only___Mistake_ begins with a bass chord, and is a near-segues into _I___Remember___Nothing_.

-IC: "This is dedicated to [Perce?]...
-It's "Sister Ray" by John Cale and Peter Strawbs(?), whoever he is."
+IC: "This is dedicated to Pearse[?]...
+It's "Sister Ray" by John Cale when he was still playing with the Velvet Underground."

-Anybody's guess really exactly what he's saying.
+Anybody's guess really exactly what he's saying, this is my best guess.

 From http://www.angelfire.com/ga/zza77/jdtapes.html